openHPI/xikolo-video-player/README.md

 # Xikolo Video Player

-This video player is used to provide a better user experience when viewing videos in the Xikolo project.
+The Xikolo video player is designed to provide a better user experience when viewing videos in the Xikolo project.
-It provides features to control all basic video playback functions to control videos hosted on Vimeo.
+It provides features to control basic video playback functions to watch videos hosted on different video providers.

-The feature set includes more than the usual
+Beyond that there are more features:

 - Dual Stream mode (teacher view and slides) and the ability to resize streams
 - Event API for analytics